The Deligne-Riemann-Roch isomorphism: Construction for regular closed immersions

 \subsubsection{The general construction}

 Let $i\colon Y\to X$ be as above.
-We allow the exceptional case where the section $\sigma$ is nowhere vanishing and $Y$ is empty, and in this situation we apply the conventions from \textsection\ref{sec:notations-conventions}.
+We allow the exceptional case where the section $\sigma$ is nowhere-vanishing and $Y$ is empty, and in this situation we apply the conventions from \textsection\ref{sec:notations-conventions}.
 We will follow a construction in \cite[Corollary 9.7]{DRR1} to provide, in this setting, the following definition.

 \begin{construction-definition} Suppose first that $F$ is a virtual vector bundle on $X$, and let $E=i^{\ast}F$.
 In this case, the DRR isomorphism associated with the vector bundle $\Ecal$ and section $\sigma$ is constructed as the following composition :